grscwf/twin-mt/nero-paths.md

     automatically tells the player the password.
 - Player will probably be here on 2nd - 5th playthrough.
 - The password is a big tease:
-  - There's a moment when it seems like it succeeds, and then it becomes another failure.
+  - There's a moment when it seems like it might succeed, and then it becomes a big failure.
   - Player goes through another section that feels like "crap, another obstacle, what else do I have to do to get past this."
   - But this turns out to actually work anyway.
 Nero is free.